Third rail: History

 Third-rail electrification systems are, apart from on-board batteries, the oldest means of supplying electric power to trains on railways using their own corridors, particularly in cities.
 Overhead power supply was initially almost exclusively used on tramway-like railways, though it also appeared slowly on mainline systems.

 An experimental electric train using this method of power supply was developed by the German firm of Siemens & Halske and shown at the Berlin Industrial Exposition of 1879, with its third rail between the running rails.
 Some early electric railways used the running rails as the current conductor, as with the 1883-opened Volk's Electric Railway in Brighton.
 It was given an additional power rail in 1886, and is still operating.
 The Giant's Causeway Tramway followed, equipped with an elevated outside third rail in 1883, later converted to overhead wire.
 The first railway to use the central third rail was the Bessbrook and Newry Tramway in Ireland, opened in 1885 but now, like the Giant's Causeway line, closed.

 Also in the 1880s, third-rail systems began to be used in public urban transport.
 Trams were first to benefit from it: they used conductors in conduit below the road surface (see Conduit current collection), usually on selected parts of the networks.
-This was first tried in Cleveland (1884) and in Denver (1885) and later spread to many big tram networks (e.g. New York, Chicago, Washington DC, London, Paris, all of which are closed) and Berlin (the third rail system in the city was abandoned in the first years of the 20th century after heavy snowfall.)
-The system was tried in the beachside resort of Blackpool, UK but was soon abandoned as sand and saltwater was found to enter the conduit and cause breakdowns, and there was a problem with voltage drop.
+This was first tried in Cleveland (1884) and in Denver (1885) and later spread to many big tram networks (e.g. New York; Chicago; Washington, DC; London; Paris, all of which are closed) and Berlin (the third-rail system in the city was abandoned in the early 20th century after heavy snowfall.)
+The system was tried in the beachside resort of Blackpool, UK, but was soon abandoned as sand and saltwater were found to enter the conduit and cause breakdowns, and there was a problem with voltage drop.
 Some sections of tramway track still have the slot rails visible.